 Full instructions on the conduct and assessment of the Speaking test are provided in the Teachers' Notes Booklet and Role Play Cards.
-These items are despatched to Centres on the basis of their Estimated Entries and it is therefore important that Centres submit Estimated Entries for this syllabus by the deadline published in the Cambridge Handbook.
+These items are despatched to Centres on the basis of their Estimated Entries and it is therefore important that Centres submit Estimated Entries for these syllabuses by the deadline published in the Cambridge Handbook (UK).